ZYFXzz/Digital-Electronics_Final_Project_miniLab/README.md

 digital electronics final project<br>
 minilab recreate<br>
 missing the touch sensitive vibrato and mod control, out of time<br>
-two directory all contain the same header files for necessay class, the header files created my course instructor Steve.<br>
+two directory all contain the same header files for necessay class, which were created by my course instructor Steve.<br>
 You also need to dowoload libraries for:<br>
 Teensy Board<br>
 Adafruit MCP23017 <br>